robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 It is amusing to listen to those trying to tell the story that a "promise" without an official signature and agreement is worth nothing, but at that time was necessary to close the deal.
 And by contrast, the **two** Minsk agreements, which are official agreements with official signatures, are fine to be bent, overruled, ignored, and broken unilaterally by those who are trying to sell the fairy tales that they would honour **only** their own signature.

-In this case, the best is to remind them that life-sentenced criminals exiled in Australia developed a way better civilized society while those colonial people who were sent with a gun in one hand and the Bible in the other still did not learn yet -- after 250 years of their independence -- what was obvious to hopelessly criminals: at the end of the day, the most important asset of a man, a team or a nation is the discipline to honor their own word.
+In this case, the best is to remind them that life-sentenced criminals exiled in Australia developed a way better civilized society while those colonial people who were sent with a gun in one hand and the Bible in the other still did not learn yet -- after 250 years of their independence -- what was obvious to hopelessly criminals: at the end of the day, the most important asset of a man, a team or a nation is the discipline to honour their own word.

 Get deep into this topic reading this chat with Gemini: [lnkd.in/dPANsKeK](https://lnkd.in/dPANsKeK) or its [transcription](not-yet.txt#?target=_blank)